adoptium/blog.adoptium.net/content/blog/using-jlink-in-dockerfiles/index.md

 CMD ["java", "-jar", "/opt/app/japp.jar"]
 ```

-If you were using a base image that was not Ubuntu Focal or Centos 7 you can use docker's COPY command to bring the JDK into your image.
+If you were using a base image that was not Ubuntu Focal or CentOS 7 you can use docker's COPY command to bring the JDK into your image.
 E.g to use a Temurin binary inside a Debian base image:

 ```dockerfile
 FROM debian